Unsupervised tree boosting for learning probability distributions: Method

 and

 With the inverse local move function $\G^{-1}_A$ available for all $A \in \mathcal{N}(T)$, we can obtain the explicit form for the inverse tree-CDF $\G^{-1}$ as

 where for $k=1,\dots,R-1,$

-\subsection{Decision-theoretic considerations}
+\subsection{Decision-theoretic Considerations}

-In this subsection we show that our boosting algorithm can be interpreted as fitting the additive model in Eq.~\eqref{eq:additive model} by sequentially reducing the Kullback-Leibler divergence.
+In this subsection we show that our boosting algorithm can be interpreted as fitting the additive model in Equation~\ref{eq:additive model} by sequentially reducing the Kullback-Leibler divergence.

 Let $F^*$ be the true sampling distribution for the observations and $f^*=dF^*/d\mu$ its density function.
 Again, let $F = G_1 \oplus \cdots \oplus G_K$ be the additive model for the distribution and $f=dF/d\mu$ its density.
-We consider the entropy loss, i.e., the Kullback-Leibler (KL) divergence between $F^*$ and $F$
+We consider the entropy loss, i.e., the Kullback-Leibler (KL) divergence between $F^*$ and $F$ defined as

-The next lemma states that the entropy loss in Eq.~\eqref{eq:entropy} can be decomposed into $K$ components (ignoring a constant) each of which only depends on $G_k$. \begin{lem} The Kullback-Leibler divergence can be written as
+The next lemma states that the entropy loss in Equation~\ref{eq:entropy} can be decomposed into $K$ components (ignoring a constant) each of which only depends on $G_k$. \begin{lem} The Kullback-Leibler divergence can be written as